jManAscending/DnDHouseRules/README.md

 On contested ability checks, Critical Successes automatically win, and Critical Failures automatically lose.

 On regular ability checks, criticals mean nothing.

+## Damage Types
+There are two new physical damage types: Ballistic and Friction

+* Ballistic damage is dealt by small items moving very quickly, such as bullets.
+It is similar to Piercing damage, but with items so small and fast that it would penetrate skin regardless of how sharp it is.
+* Friction damage is dealt by rubbing a creature along a relatively flat, rough surface.
+How much damage is dealt depends on how fast the creature/object is moving, and how rough the surface is.
+As a general rule to base other rulings off of, skidding along rough concrete deals 1d6 Friction damage x their speed (in MPH) divided by 10.
+For example, crashing at 50 MPH on a motorcycle deals 5d6 Friction damage.

+Both of these damage types are considered nonmagical physical damage.
+If an ability or spell affects Bludgeoning, Piercing, and Slashing damage, then it also affects Ballistic and Friction damage.

 ## Downed Creatures
 Creatures at 0 HP and Unstable are not fully Unconscious.
 Instead, they are considered Prone and Stunned, meaning they are still somewhat aware of their surroundings and can speak falteringly.
 Creatures at 0 HP and Stable are Unconscious.